amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 In this lab, you will implement an Elastic Load Balancing [Appliction Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/) to front-end and distribute incoming orders to your running containers.
 The integration between ECS and ALB offers a feature called dynamic port mapping for containers, which allows you to run multiple copies of the same container with the same listening port on the same host...*say that 10 times fast*.
 The current task definition maps host port 5000 to container port 5000.
 This means you would only be able to run one instance of that task on a specific host.
 If the host port configuration in the task definition is set to 0, an ephemeral listening port is automatically assigned to the host and mapped to the container which still listens on 5000.
 If you then tried to run two of those tasks, there wouldn't be a port conflict on the host because each task runs on it's own ephemeral port.
 These hosts are grouped in a target group for the ALB to route traffic to.

 What ties this all together is an **ECS Service**, which maintains a desired task count (i.e. n number of containers as long running processes) and integrates with the ALB (i.e. handles registration/deregistration of containers to the ALB).
-Now you will start the service, configure the ALB, and then subscribe the ALB endpoint to the orders SNS topic to start the order flow.
+In this lab, you will configure the ALB, create/start the ECS service, and then subscribe the ALB endpoint to the orders SNS topic to start the order flow.
+Up until now we have been testing with cURL, but you're ready to tap into our simulated order generator.

 ![Lab 3 Architecture](images/03-arch.png)